cimendes/ivrTyper/README.md

 - Bowtie2 >= v2.2.9
 - Samtools = v1.3.1

 (these three executables are provided, but user's own executables can be used by providing --doNotUseProvidedSoftware option)
-- pysam >= 0.11.2.2 (available though pip)
+- pysam >= 0.11.2.2 (available through pip)
-- python 2.7
+- python 3+

 #### Installation